coleduclos/drpepper/Task_1/Dr_Pepper_Cloud_Design.md

 F5 WAF will be deployed and scaled automatically based on traffic (the scaling will be similar to the Dr Peppers web app) in each of the public subnets.
 These WAFs will protect and block malicious attempts to compromise Dr Pepper's systems.

 ### Application Auto Scaling
+In AWS, the Dr Pepper application will be automatically scaled up and down based upon the customers' demands using an Auto Scaling Group.
+To do so, an AMI with the PHP application installed must be created and referenced in the ASG's launch config.
+AWS will use CloudWatch to monitor the instances and determine when scaling is needed, automatically attaching the new instances to an ELB.
 #### AMI
 **PHP server** and **SQLite** (downloaded from S3 bucket) installed ontop of same base OS that is currently being used.